The way to my heart is through my ears.

 But some managers aren’t naturally the affirming type.
 I used to have a brilliant but introverted boss at a previous job who struggled to express thanks to his employees.
 But I eventually worked out that he was trying to show it in other ways.

-For months I had thought my boss hated me.
-It just turns out my value was measured in gifted tubes of Aesop hand cream, not report cards.
 Whenever I finished a successful project, I would come into the office to find a different trinket on my desk.
 One week it would be a set of colored pencils.
 The following month, a small ceramic bowl.
 Then a hibiscus-scented candle.
 After determining that I didn’t have a secret admirer with good taste and a copy of the office keys, I made a comment to a coworker, who suggested they were probably presents from our often-absent boss.
 No card, no thank you, no sign it was from him—just suddenly materializing tchotchkes.

 When I approached my boss to thank him, he simply nodded and slinked off.
 For months I had thought he hated me and didn’t think I was worth my paycheck.
 It just turns out my value was measured in gifted tubes of Aesop hand cream, not report cards.